 Biopsies - Overview

 Most needle biopsies are performed on an outpatient basis with minimal preparation.
 Your doctor will give you instructions based on the type of biopsy being performed.
 Tell your doctor if there’s a possibility you are pregnant.
-Discuss any medications you’re taking, including aspirin and herbal supplements, and whether you have any allergies – especially to anesthesia.
-Your physician will advise you to stop taking aspirin or blood thinner three days before your procedure, and you may be told not to eat or drink anything for eight hours beforehand.
+Discuss any medications you’re taking, including blood thinners such as aspirin and herbal supplements, and whether you have any allergies – especially to anesthesia.
+Your physician will advise you to stop taking blood thinners for a specific period of time before your procedure, and you may be told not to eat or drink anything for eight hours beforehand.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.

 - What are biopsies?